 A receivable is recognised when the Group has an unconditional right to receive consideration.
 A right to receive consideration is unconditional if only the passage of time is required before payment of that consideration is due.
-If revenue has been recognised before the Group has unconditional right to receive consideration, the amount is presented as a contract asset.
+If revenue has been recognised before the Group has an unconditional right to receive consideration, the amount is presented as a contract asset.

-Receivables are stated at amortised cost using the effective interest method less allowance for credit losses (see note 2(i)(i)).
+Receivables that do not contain a significant financing component are initially measured at their transaction price and are subsequently stated at amortised cost, using the effective interest method and including an allowance for credit losses (see note 2(i)(i)).